MSc Trauma Sciences (Military and Humanitarian), MSc Orthopaedic Trauma Science

 MSc Orthopaedic Trauma Science

-- The applicant must be a citizen of a low or middle income country as defined by the World Bank (includes lower-middle and upper‑middle countries)
+Those eligible must be a national of and a resident of a low or middle-income country (LMIC) as determined by the World Bank - https://datahelpdesk.worldbank.org/knowledgebase/articles/906519-world-bank-country-and-lending-groups

-- The applicant should submit a 500 word essay on how the MSc will help their education, career and injured patients in their institution or region
+Applicants are asked to submit a 500-word essay on how the MSc will help their education, career and injured patients in their institution or region.

 Professor Karim Brohi, MBBS, FRCS, FRCA